Froebel, Montessori and Steiner: Champions of Children

 Rudolf Steiner

 Austrian philosopher and teacher Rudolf Steiner (1861-1925) was a humanist who created a philosophy named anthroposophy that very few people have even heard of.
-He was a prolific writer with over 300 books on a variety of subjects.
-He was influential in founding movements which promoted everything from biodynamic agriculture to persons with disabilities.
-In many ways, his most visible and lasting contribution was the founding of schools which bore his name.
-The first Steiner school was founded at the Waldorf-Astoria cigarette factory in Stuttgart, Germany in 1922.
+He was a prolific writer with over 300 books on various subjects.
+He influenced founding movements that promoted everything from biodynamic agriculture to persons with disabilities.
+In many ways, his most visible and lasting contribution was founding schools that bore his name.
+The first Steiner school was founded at the Waldorf-Astoria cigarette factory in Stuttgart, Germany 1922.
 There are now approximately 1,000 Waldorf schools worldwide.

 This video describes Steiner or Waldorf education.